alex-kalanis/kwcms_core/README.md

 more simple.
 For both modules and libraries.
 Most of libraries are in separated projects where they can be accessed as extra and contains simple tests.
 But the basics is here, in this project.

-This is only example of work with KWCMS3, it should be treated that way.
+This is only example of work with KWCMS, it should be treated that way.

 ### So what is that